robotix/2020.robotix.in/_events/stax.md

 * Participants will have to arrange for any other power supply required for their robot.

-* Teams cannot tinker with their bots during the run.
+* Teams cannot tinker with their robots during the run.

-* LEGO kits or its spare parts are not allowed.[ (http://en.wikipedia.org/wiki/Lego_Mindstorms)](http://en.wikipedia.org/wiki/Lego_Mindstorms))
+* [LEGO kits](http://en.wikipedia.org/wiki/Lego_Mindstorms) or its spare parts are not allowed.

 * The decision of the Team Robotix will be **final** and **binding**.